Part I: Policies Applicable to all Residential Students

 Property shall be considered abandoned if the University comes into possession of the property and if it seems that the owner has thrown it away or has voluntarily left without any intent or expectation to regain ownership of said property.
 In these situations, Housing and Residential Programs staff will inventory and pack up the abandoned property and store it for a period of 30 days while attempts are made to contact the resident to collect it.
 If the property remains unclaimed, it will be disposed of after the 30 day period.
 Food items or other items that present cleaning, health or pest control issues will be disposed of immediately and not stored.
 Administrative charges may apply.

-Possession, use, or consumption of alcoholic beverages is prohibited in Centennial Village, Plaza Verde, Texan Hall, Robert Massie Hall, Mary P. Massie Hall, and Carr Hall regardless of the resident’s or guest’s age.
+Residence Halls not Vanderventer - Possession, use, or consumption of alcoholic beverages is prohibited in Centennial Village, Plaza Verde, Texan Hall, Robert Massie Hall, Mary P. Massie Hall, and Carr Hall regardless of the resident’s or guest’s age.

-Under the following conditions alcohol may be permitted at Vanderventer Apartments if:
+Vanderventer - Under the following conditions alcohol may be permitted at Vanderventer Apartments if:

 Alcohol Contract - Only upon complication of the Vanderventer Alcohol Contract will the possession, use, or consumption of alcoholic beverages is permitted in the individual units of the Vanderventer Apartments, provided that ALL of the student residents, and any guests of the apartment resident host, are twenty-one years of age or older.
 Alcohol may NOT be possessed, used, or consumed if ANY of the residents or guests present are minors.
 Exercise of this privilege must not result in a disturbance or disruption to other residents of the building or damage to property or persons.
 Contracts can be filled out in the presence of the Vanderventer Apartment Area Coordinator.

-Exclusive Amounts of Alcohol - No kegs, or excessive amounts of alcoholic beverages are permitted in any on-campus housing property.
+Excessive Amounts of Alcohol - No kegs, or excessive amounts of alcoholic beverages are permitted in any on-campus housing property.

 Consumption of Alcohol outside of Individual Units - The consumption of alcoholic beverages is prohibited in all other areas, including but not limited to the patio area, recreational areas, lobbies, balconies, corridors, walkways, laundry room, and areas outside of the apartments or residence halls.
 Possession of alcoholic beverages outside the living unit of the Vanderventer Apartments is permitted only in the process of transporting the beverages into a resident’s living unit.
 The beverages must be transported in a covered container, i.e., paper sack, cardboard box, etc. No open containers are permitted.

-The possession or display of empty or “decorative” alcoholic beverage containers, both inside and/or visible from the outside of the student’s room is prohibited.
+Display of Container - The possession or display of empty or “decorative” alcoholic beverage containers, both inside and/or visible from the outside of the student’s room is prohibited.

-Promotional materials (posters, newspapers, etc.) advertising activities at any residence hall or Vanderventer Apartments shall not contain statements promoting or encouraging the use of alcoholic beverages.
+Promoting Alcoholic Beverages - Promotional materials (posters, newspapers, etc.) advertising activities at any residence hall or Vanderventer Apartments shall not contain statements promoting or encouraging the use of alcoholic beverages.

 ANIMALS IN RESIDENTIAL FACILITIES